limoka/CommonAPI/CommonAPI/Systems/PickerExtensionSystem/README.md

 Picker Extension system is a submodule that allows to extend behavior of Item and Recipe picker UI.
 The extension allows to filter which items/recipes will be shown to the player.

 ### Usage example:
+Make sure to add `[CommonAPISubmoduleDependency(nameof(PickerExtensionsSystem))]` to your plugin attributes.
+This will load the submodule.

 Show only buildings to which Assembler Mk.I can be upgraded
 ```cs
 int itemId = 2303; //Assembling machine Mk.I